 Overcoming BYOD Security Risks

-CimTrak is a solution for total compliance and security, even within complex situations that BYOD policies can create.
+CimTrak is a complete solution for compliance and security, even in the complex environments that BYOD policies create.
 Your employees need mobile access 24/7.
-With agent-based file integrity monitoring, CimTrak enables security administrators to access real-time alerts about negative changes at the device level in real-time.
-With one easy-to-use tool, you can enable integrity monitoring, the full ability to remediate negative changes, and auditing capabilities.
+With agent-based file integrity monitoring, CimTrak enables security administrators to access real-time alerts about negative changes at the device level, the full ability to remediate those changes, and built-in auditing capabilities all in one easy-to-use platform.

 To learn more, download our FIM guide today.